ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 {:external: target="_blank" .external}
 {:step: data-tutorial-type='step'}

-# Bare metal to virtual server migration on a private network with RMM
+# Classic bare metal to bare metal or virtual server on VPC using a private network
 {: #pv-migration-private-network}
 {: toc-content-type="tutorial"}
 {: toc-services="virtual-servers, vpc, transit-gateway"}
 {: toc-completion-time="25m"}

-Bare metal to virtual server migration is the process of migrating from a physical bare metal server to a virtual server instance.
-The RackWare Management Module (RMM) solution simplifies the overall migration process of moving the operating system, applications, and data from the bare metal environment to an {{site.data.keyword.cloud}} virtual server instance.
+This is the process of migrating from a classic physical bare metal server to a bare metal or virtual server instance on VPC environment.
+The RackWare Management Module (RMM) solution simplifies the overall migration process of moving the operating system, applications, and data from the classic bare metal to bare metal or virtual server instance on an IBM Cloud® VPC.
 {: shortdesc}

 The migration can occur either over the public or private interface of the compute resource.
 The only requirement is all three components are reachable from one and another.
 This guide focuses on the private path, as this is a bit more involved, which requires setting up a transit gateway for a communication channel between classic and VPC over the private interface.